Cullen Pope finds out more about The Internet of Things among the trees in that #mostliveablestartupcity Melbourne, Australia

 With heat as the biggest natural killer in Australia on a hot day, the city can be up to seven degrees warmer than the surrounding countryside.

-At this time the most recent reports are that Australian heat waves are becoming hotter and longer, they are occurring more often, and starting earlier in the season.
+At this time the most recent reports are that Australian heat waves are becoming hotter and longer, they are occurring more often and starting earlier in the season.
 The effects of this are compounded in the city and have led to a compelling and urgent need to cool the city and to protect vulnerable populations.

-Part of the Urban Forest Strategy program’s goals include cooling the city by 4°C using green infrastructure to mitigate the predicted future increases in hot weather and the Urban Heat Island effect.
-Reducing the landscape vulnerability to drought by increasing the city’s stormwater harvesting capacity.
+Part of the Urban Forest Strategy program’s goals includes cooling the city by 4°C using green infrastructure to mitigate the predicted future increases in hot weather and the Urban Heat Island effect.
+Reducing the landscape’s vulnerability to drought by increasing the city’s stormwater harvesting capacity.

 The interactive website allows people to learn about our urban forest and join the conversation about how the city manages its trees.
-Councillor Arron Wood recently stated “An unintended but positive consequence was that instead of reporting problems with trees, people began writing letters about how much they love individual trees in the city.”
+Councillor Arron Wood recently stated, “An unintended but positive consequence was that instead of reporting problems with trees, people began writing letters about how much they love individual trees in the city.”

-Interesting facts include damage to older trees can occur for example, if a truck reversing into a tree causes branches to break.
+Interesting facts include damage to older trees can occur for example if a truck reversing into a tree causes branches to break.

-The emails now show Melburnians know and understand the importance of the trees in reducing heat in the city and for example, one email came in from workers who watered a tree outside the State Library so that the tree survived the drought.
+The emails now show Melburnians know and understand the importance of the trees in reducing heat in the city.
+For example, one email came in from workers who watered a tree outside the State Library so that the tree survived the drought.

 Councillor Arron Wood also said “While there are other cities that map their tree populations, as far as we are aware we are the only city to provide a visualization of the life expectancy of our trees.
-This allows for tree population decline to be identified and for long term responses to be developed.”
+This allows for tree population decline to be identified and for long-term responses to be developed.”

-The Urban Forest Visualisation was a response to a series of community engagement where several people had asked for the council to share their forest maps.
+Was a response to a series of community engagement where several people had asked for the council to share their forest maps.
 The team felt that an online interactive map which visualised the data in a creative and interesting manner was an ideal way in which to share the data with the public.

-In case you’re wondering what kind of email I plan to send the tree, or the trees in the City of Melbourne, there is no need you have just read it, this article is the email I am sending, then again you could write your own by visiting the website above.
+In case you’re wondering what kind of email I plan to send the tree or the trees in the City of Melbourne, there is no need you have just read it, this article is the email I am sending, then again you could write your own by visiting the website above.